 Leake Inducted into Oklahoma State Greek Hall of Fame

-The Fraternity and Sorority Hall of Fame was established in 2010 to celebrate the Greek Centennial and recognize the contributions of alumni who have made outstanding contributions to their organizations, OSU, their professions and society.
+Established in 2010 to celebrate the Greek Centennial at OSU, the Hall of Fame recognize the contributions of alumni who have made outstanding contributions to their organizations, OSU, their professions, and society.

 - Burns Hargis, Sigma Nu Fraternity